 What clubs and societies were you involved with?I was involved in RAG (Raising And Giving) as soon as I started, and got elected as RAG Officer three weeks after starting.
 I was also a member of the Psychology society, and the Cheerleaders for a while!
 I was what people call a Keeno, involved in anything and everything.

-How do you feel your time at Leeds Trinity has supported you in your career and life more generally?I did some really cool placements, and got some great support off the careers when applying for jobs.
-But when we talk about how much I've grown as a person since being at LTU, it's been incredible, I've learnt when to fight and when to stand down, I've learnt what it means to work hard, and I have definitely learnt the best about socialising and what real friends are.
+How do you feel your time at Leeds Trinity has supported you in your career and life more generally?I did some really cool placements, and got some great support off the careers team when applying for jobs.
+But when we talk about how much I've grown as a person since being at LTU, it's been incredible.
+I've learnt when to fight and when to stand down, I've learnt what it means to work hard, and I have definitely learnt the best about socialising and what real friends are.

-I was always a part of the Students' Union (SU), and really loved my time as RAG Officer, I knew that students wanted the SU to be steered in a different direction, and I thought I could do the job.
-After my first year, I was really aware that there are still some really exciting changes and things that hadn't quite happened, and I wanted to keep delivering on my promises.
+I was always a part of the Students' Union (SU), and really loved my time as RAG Officer.
+I knew that students wanted the SU to be steered in a different direction, and I thought I could do the job.
+After my first year, I was really aware that there were still some really exciting changes and things that hadn't quite happened, and I wanted to keep delivering on my promises.